 Modern browsers require HTTPS for camera/microphone, WebRTC and Service Workers.
 The generated Caddyfile terminates TLS in front of the agent and console.

-The minimum useful setup is: OpenEye console + the OpenEye agent on a Linux host.
+The minimum useful setup is: Panopti console + the Panopti agent on a Linux host.
 The agent discovers your cameras over ONVIF and transmuxes RTSP to LL-HLS that the browser can play directly.

 docker-compose.yml and Caddyfile.
-The bundle wires the agent to your console with a signed bearer token.# On your Linux box mkdir -p /opt/openeye && cd /opt/openeye # (drop the docker-compose.yml + Caddyfile downloaded from /setup here) docker compose up -d docker compose logs -f agent
+The bundle wires the agent to your console with a signed bearer token.# On your Linux box mkdir -p /opt/panopti && cd /opt/panopti # (drop the docker-compose.yml + Caddyfile downloaded from /setup here) docker compose up -d docker compose logs -f agent

 services: